project-unisonOS/project-unisonos.github.io/docs/reference/apis.md

 Each core Unison service exposes an HTTP API, typically documented by its README and OpenAPI UI.

+## What this page covers

+- How to think about the APIs exposed by core UnisonOS services.
+- The main surfaces that back the Operating Surface and core experiences.
+- Pointers to more detailed per service API references.

+## Who this page is for

+- Developers calling UnisonOS services directly or building integrations.
+- Operators reviewing which external surfaces are exposed by the platform.

+## Before you read this

+- Review [Architecture Overview](../architecture/overview.md) for the main components and flows.
+- See the [Storage API](storage-api.md) and [Actuation and VDI API](actuation-vdi-api.md) pages for focused reference material.

 ## Service Index

 - Control plane services (orchestrator, intent-graph, policy, consent, auth, inference).